 THE TRUE BELIEVER

 No.

-No, we are not doing this today.

 (He sits in silence for a moment before getting up, going to the sink, and splashing water on his face.
-He breathes deeply, calming himself.
+He breathes deeply, composing himself.
 It takes some time.
+He holds himself up to his full height, channeling as much gravitas as he can.
+He looks at himself in the mirror.)

+THE TRUE BELIEVER

+Pull it together.

-Finally, he leaves.
+(He leaves.
 A short while later, THE BEAUTIFUL ONE enters.
 He follows the exact same set of machinations that THE TRUE BELIEVER just did, with no less vulnerability but with substantially less shame.
 As he touches himself through his pants, the door opens.
-He hurriedly stops.)
+He stops.)

 THE POWERFUL ONE